onja-org/css_wave2_week2_fail_lab/lab/README.md

 ## Test Your work
 Before submitting your task, you can run the automated tests to validate that your HTML and CSS structure meet the project requirements.

-Run this in your terminal:
+Run this in your terminal from the root directory:

 ```
 npm test